makamys/MCJavadoc/README.md

 # MCJavadoc

-This repo hosts Minecraft Forge 1.7.10-10.13.4.1614's javadoc, modified to contain some additional bits of documentation.
+This repo hosts Minecraft Forge 1.7.10-10.13.4.1614's javadoc, modified to contain some additional bits of documentation (not much at the moment).
 The instructions used to apply the modifications can be found in the `extra` directory.
 They are applied by [ExtraJavadoc](https://github.com/makamys/ExtraJavadoc).

 ## Javadoc links